 To enhance its performance, you have to maintain your backwash filter regularly.
 This can be time-consuming and tiresome.

 Backwashing plays a critical role in the proper filtering of your fluid.

 First, backwashing ensures you have clean filters for your operation.

 This offers you quality filtration of your fluid.

 Through proper filtration, you have durable filters, as well as your equipment.

-Once there is proper filtration due to a quality filter, there is the efficient operation of your application.
+Once there is proper filtration due to a quality filter, there is an efficient operation of your application.

 The duration of backwashing filters depends on several factors.

-First, the pressure of the fluid, which affects the cleaning procedure.
+First, is the pressure of the fluid, which affects the cleaning procedure.